 Step 5.2: Map your unique attributes to value

-Now we want to go upwards to, by mapping our unique attributes to value we create for our ideal clients.
+Now we want to go upwards, by mapping our unique attributes to the value we create for our ideal clients.

 - The unique attribute is something your company or your product does or has (that your competitive alternatives don’t)

 - The benefit is what the attribute enables for your clients

 - The value is how it maps to an important goal your client is trying to achieve